 What kind of health questions will you be asking me, and why do you need to take my temperature?

 It will be important for us to ensure that you are not currently sick, or have recently been exposed to someone with symptoms of a contagious illness.
 Any health questions will simply be in relation to that.
 Particularly with COVID-19, it is possible to be a carrier of the virus while not experiencing any symptoms.
-An elevated temperature (higher than 100*) may be one of the only indications that your presence in the building might be cause for concern.
+An elevated temperature (higher than 100*) may be one of the only indications that your presence in the building, or at an outdoor event, might be cause for concern.
 If your response to any of the health questions, or temperature check, indicates that you may be unwell, we will ask you to continue to connect to weekend services via our live stream options for the time being.

 Will there be singing?